Events

 The man, tried last month, also faces a suspension of his driver's license for the next nine years, as well as five years of supervised release upon his release from prison.
 He will also have to pay almost €400,000 in compensation to the minor's family.
 The case was heard by a jury that unanimously found the defendant guilty.
 Now the Court has sentenced him based on this verdict and upholding the prosecution's arguments and request.

-The sentence establishes that the defendant is guilty of "intentionally causing the death" of the minor, who was riding as a passenger in the vehicle that the defendant, drunk and drugged, crashed into while driving under the influence of alcohol and cocaine with a "manifesto menos."
-In the breathalyzer test, the man gave 0.62 milligrams per liter of blood, more than double the permitted level.
-In the indictment, the Prosecutor's Office indicates that at the time of the accident he was even much higher.
+The sentence establishes that the defendant is guilty of "intentionally causing the death" of the minor, who was riding as a passenger in the vehicle that the defendant, drunk and high, crashed into while driving under the influence of alcohol and cocaine with "manifest disregard for the lives of others."
+In the breathalyzer test, the man tested positive for 0.62 milligrams per liter of blood, more than double the legal limit.
+In the indictment, the Prosecutor's Office indicates that he was even much higher at the time of the accident.

 The judge emphasizes in the harsh sentence that the driver put the lives of other road users at risk, as he drove in the wrong direction and at "high speed" while "consciously" driving.
 On this point, the sentence indicates that the driver "showed absolute indifference to the dangerous situation created" by his behavior, which he did not desist from despite warnings from other drivers and police patrols that tried to intercept him.
 The defendant's driving was "aggressive" and "manifestly reckless," she emphasizes.